I got my babies from a lady nearby who collects stray animals and gives them to good homes.

 My second kitty, she's rather passive.
 She's got soft fur.
 She's on the smaller side.
 I'm guessing she's just a standard American / Domestic Shorthair of some sort, but I'm no cat expert.

-Your black kitty, with his yellow-green eyes and black body, is not Siamese; he's what's known by some of the cat registries (including the Cat Fanciers' Association in the States) as an Oriental Shorthair, or sometimes, just Oriental.
+Your black kitty, with his yellow-green eyes and black body, is not Siamese; he's what's known by some of the cat registries (including the Cat Fanciers' Association in the States) as an Oriental Shorthair

-More information on what makes a Siamese cat a Siamese cat!
+What makes a Siamese cat a Siamese cat?